blabla1337/skf-labs/kbid-xxx-client-side-restriction-bypass-2.md

 ## Exploitation

 Looking into the HTTP requests in Burp, there appear to be no hidden form values that would allow us to change admin's favorite food.
 But let's try something!
 Maybe the web app is trying to hide some things in plain sight by simply not including them in the user interface.
 We can make a few guesses about what to try, no?

+We *could* just edit HTTP requests in Burp, making educated guesses.

 If you right-click the POST request in Burp's proxy history, you can select "*Send to Repeater*".
 This will light up the **Repeater** tab in orange, showing that something new appeared.
 Over there, we can edit the request before submitting it.